FT Sistemas FT-100 Horus

 The FT-100 Horus is a Brazilian electrical Miniature UAV designed for short-range surveillance designed in conjunction with the Brazilian Army.
 It has an endurance of 1–2 hours, weighs 6 kg to 8 kg, has a 2.7 m wingspan and an operational range of 5 nmi to 8 nmi.
-The army's FT-100s are to be used to carry out surveillance operations during the Summer Olympic Games in Rio de Janeiro.
+The army's FT-100s were used to carry out surveillance operations during the 2016 Summer Olympic Games in Rio de Janeiro.

 FT-100 is the first Brazilian made UAV to have been exported, with three aircraft sold to an undisclosed African military customer.
-The Brazilian Army operates FT-100 since first quarter 2015.
+The Brazilian Army operated FT-100 units starting in the first quarter of 2015.